-The Cultural Arts Council of Douglasville/Douglas County is pleased to present its annual Fall Concerts on the Plaza at the O'Neal Plaza in historic downtown Douglasville on Saturday, Sept.
-15, and Saturday, Sept.
-22. All evening performances begin at 7 p.m.
-This week features Latin Jazz by Count M'Butu’s Orchestra featuring Graciela Lopez, and next week features contemporary country rock PARIS LUNA.
-Supported by the City of Douglasville and the Douglas County Board of Commissioners, these special outdoor events are free and open to the general public.
+The Cultural Arts Council of Douglasville/Douglas County is pleased to present its final Fall Concert on the Plaza at the O'Neal Plaza in historic downtown Douglasville on Saturday, Sept.
+22. The performance begins at 7 p.m.
+This week features contemporary country rock PARIS LUNA.
+Supported by the City of Douglasville and the Douglas County Board of Commissioners, this special outdoor event is free and open to the general public.
 Ample free parking is available near O’Neal Plaza.
 Listeners are reminded to bring their own seating.

 Rocker and roller PARIS LUNA has shared the stage with top name acts like Zac Brown, Rusted Root, Chris Gibbs from Modern English and Devon Allman.
 The band members are Michael Harris (guitarist), Kane Russell (drummer), Toby Marriott (The Strays) and Heather Russell (vocalist, pianist, acoustic guitarist and songwriter), known as Paris Luna.
 She was awarded “Best Rock Fema...le Vocalist” by the Georgia Music Awards this spring.